EchoNin9/jinks.pro/docs/WORKFLOW.md

 ### 2. Making Changes

-Make your changes to the website files:
+Make your changes to the website files in the `/site` directory:
-- Edit `index.html`, `styles.css`, `script.js`
+- Edit `/site/index.html`, `/site/styles.css`, `/site/script.js`
-- Test locally by opening `index.html` in your browser
+- Test locally by opening `/site/index.html` in your browser
 - Make sure everything looks good

 ### 3. Testing Your Changes